-Andy Schwetz is a fine art and documentary photographer based in Munich, Germany.
-His work has been published in various print and TV media.
+Andy Schwetz is an fine art and documentary photographer based in Munich, Germany.
+His work has been published in various print and TV media and shown at numerous International exhibitions.

-The focus of his work is on the melancholy of the past, history and old architecture, as well as in-depth series about places with tragic past.
+His work focuses on the melancholy of the past, history and old architecture, as well as detailed series about places with tragic pasts.

-Currently he is working on his first book as well as his own TV series.
+He is currently working on his first book about the Chornobyl exclusion zone as well as his own television series.

 ABOUT MY ART